 In one word

-Do an unpplugged if you feel like so.
-There is very legitimate reasons to do so.
-But do not let your photographer bully you into doing it.
-Wedding guests taking pictures are not an excuse, they are part of the story and should be embraced as such
+There is very legitimate reasons to do an unplugged ceremony but do not let your photographer bully you into doing it.
+Guests taking pictures are part of the story and should be embraced as such not an excuse